About the Program

 While there are many educational opportunities for music ministers in more traditional choir and accompanist roles, there have been few programs dedicated to the unique needs of ensemble musicians.
 CLEF is one of the leading programs exclusively focused on supporting ensemble musicians, and our summer program provides significant opportunity for growth and development for musicians of all skill levels.

-The CLEF Summer Program is a week of prayer, community, and learning.
-We gather daily for morning and evening prayer, in addition to a Taizé prayer session and celebration of the Eucharist.
-Participants attend either ensemble sessions (vocal or instrumental) or retreat sessions based on the choices made on their registration form, plus each participant has the opportunity for private coaching and small group sessions on specific topics.
+The CLEF Summer Program is a week of music, prayer, community, and learning.
+We gather daily for morning and evening prayer, plus offer a celebration of the Eucharist during the week.
+Participants attend assigned vocal or instrumental ensemble sessions based on the choices made on their registration form, plus each participant has the opportunity for private coaching on a topic of their choice.
+Our mid-week Clinic Day offers a variety of breakout sessions in each time slot so participants can choose topics that are most relevant to their music ministry.
 There’s practice and free time built into the week, plus a faculty concert and participant open mic concert.

 No, you don’t need to be Catholic to attend this program or access our online CLEF Life resources.
-While our founding board members and faculty primarily serve as ensemble musicians in Catholic church communities, we welcome ensemble musicians from many faith traditions to join us.
+While our founding board members and faculty primarily serve as ensemble musicians in Catholic church communities, we’ve had multiple ensemble musicians from other faith traditions join us at the CLEF Summer Program.
 To quote a popular song from our faith tradition, “All are welcome.”